Michel Lotito: Career

 Lotito claimed not to suffer ill effects from his consumption of substances typically considered poisonous.
 When performing, he ingested approximately 1 kg of material daily, preceding it with mineral oil and drinking considerable quantities of water during the meal.
 It is estimated that between 1959 and 1997, Lotito "had eaten nearly nine tons of metal."

 Lotito's method for eating all of this metal was to break it into small pieces before attempting to eat it.
 He then drank mineral oil and continued to drink water while swallowing the metal bits.
-This acted as a lubricant to help the metal slide down his throat.
-Lotito had no problem "passing" his unusual diet.
+This allowed him to swallow the metal without damaging his throat.
+Lotito did not have any digestive problems as a result of his unusual diet.